Howdju/howdju/lambdas/proposition-tag-scorer/README.md

 (See the section in Development.md about setting up aws-vault.)

+Then:

-Manually update the proposition-tag-scorer Lambda code from the Lambda console by copy/pasting the new ZIP file's S3 location.
+- Update the Lambda's code in the AWS console by copy/pasting the new ZIP file's S3 location.
+- Publish a new version of the Lambda
+- Update the `prod` alias to point to the new version.